Hard Boiled: Theatrical run

 Hard Boiled was released on 16 April 1992 in Hong Kong.
-The film grossed HK$19,711,048 which was not as strong of a box office reception as Woo's previous action films A Better Tomorrow or The Killer.
+The film grossed HK$19,711,048 which was not as strong of a box office reception as Woo's A Better Tomorrow but was slightly better than the domestic gross of The Killer.
 On the film's initial release in Hong Kong it debuted at number 3 in the box office where it was beaten by Tsui Hark's Once Upon a Time in China 2 and the Stephen Chow film Fight Back to School II.

 The North American premiere of Hard Boiled was in September 1992 at the Toronto International Film Festival.
 At the premiere, the audience response was very positive with people stomping their feet and yelling at the screen.
 This reception surprised producer Terence Chang who did not expect such a positive reaction.
 It had a limited US release in June 1993, grossing US$71,858.
 In France, it was released the same month and sold 85,104 tickets.
 Hard Boiled received a wide release in the United Kingdom on 8 October 1993.

 Home media

 A laserdisc edition of Hard Boiled was released by The Criterion Collection in December 1995.
 A region free DVD of Hard Boiled was released by The Criterion Collection on 10 July 1998.
 A second Region 1 DVD of the film was released by Fox Lorber.
 Fox Lorber released the film as a stand-alone release and as a double feature with The Killer on 3 October 2000.
-Originally, when Miramax bought the rights to Hard Boiled, The Killer, and Bullet to the Head, they intended to release it in a cut version on video, it was until Woo prevented them from releasing it except Woo prefers his cut of his films to be released.
 The most recent Region 1 release of Hard Boiled was from Dragon Dynasty, who released a two disc DVD of the film on 24 July 2007.
+The collector's edition of the PlayStation 3 version of the video game Stranglehold, which served as a sequel to Hard Boiled, includes a remastered version of the film on the game disc, but it can only be played on a PlayStation 3 system.

+For decades after going out of print on home media, the film was unavailable in Western territories due to rights issues with the film catalog of co-producer Golden Princess.
+Woo said in 2023 that the film, along with The Killer, could not be re-released without the approval of the rights holders.
+In early 2025, Shout!
+Studios acquired the worldwide rights (excluding select Asian countries) to the 156-film Golden Princess film catalog, with intentions to make the films available via both physical media and streaming platforms.